NeuroTune/ML_Feature_Selection_R/README.md

 ### 7.Best Subsets for Feature Selection

-Identify the best combination of predictors to explain log-salary using criteria like **Adjusted R², Cp, and BIC**.
+The best combination of predictors for log-salary can be identified using **Adjusted R², Cp, and BIC**:

 - **Adjusted R²:** Higher is better; balances variance explained and model complexity.
 - **Cp:** Lower is better; balances bias and variance.